Freight Shipping from Fort Worth to Tacoma

 How much does it cost to ship freight from Fort Worth to Tacoma?

-Full truckload (FTL) rates from Fort Worth, TX to Tacoma, WA currently range from $4,618-$5,692 for a standard dry van load over the 2,148-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Tacoma, WA currently range $4,618-$5,692 (roughly $2.15-$2.67 per mile over 2,148 miles).
 LTL shipments typically cost $1,381-$2,226 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Tacoma?